sequelize/sequelize/docs/upgrade-to-v5.md

 #### MSSQL

-- Sequelize now works with `tedious@6.0.0`, this means old `dialectOptions` has to be updated to match their new format.
+- Sequelize now works with `tedious >= 6.0.0`.
+Old `dialectOptions` has to be updated to match their new format.
 Please refer to tedious [documentation](http://tediousjs.github.io/tedious/api-connection.html#function_newConnection).
 An example of new `dialectOptions` is given below

 ```json
 dialectOptions: {